-Individuals who pursue a Mater's in Health Administration (MHA) have usually already completed a bachelor's degree in a healthcare-related field.
-Those with a MHA degree can specialize in healthcare administration or health information management.
+Individuals who pursue an MHA have usually already completed a bachelor's degree in a healthcare-related field.
+Those with an MHA degree can specialize in healthcare administration or health information management.

 |Career Titles||Healthcare Administrator||Medical Records Director|

 |Required Education||Bachelor's degree; MHA for senior level positions||Postsecondary non-degree award; MHA for senior level positions|

 |Median Annual Salary (May 2018)*||$99,730 (medical and health service managers)||$40,350 (medical records and health information technicians)|